The Georgia Trust’s Historic Preservation Institute offers preservation courses throughout the year.

 Virtual

 How do we ensure that preservation is inclusive and community-centered?
 This free virtual workshop—part of our Preserving Georgia’s African American Resources series—will explore equitable preservation practices that uplift the voices of historically underrepresented communities.
-We’ll discuss how to involve all stakeholders in planning and decision-making and share examples of collaborative projects grounded in justice and shared heritage.
+We’ll discuss how to involve all stakeholders in planning and decision-making and share examples of collaborative projects grounded in shared heritage.

 Registration is free; spaces are limited.